How much does it cost to fuel a private jet?

 |Very Light Jets||110|

 In the world of private jets, fuel is often measured by weight.
-Therefore, the maximum fuel capacity of aircraft is measure in pounds (lbs).
+Therefore, the maximum fuel capacity of aircraft is measured in pounds (lbs).
 Thankfully we can easily convert Jet Fuel from gallons to lbs with this chart.
 Additionally, you can use this simple formula to convert lbs of fuel into gallons.

 |Aircraft Type||Fuel Capacity (Pounds)||Fuel Capacity (Gallons)|

 |Embraer Phenom 300E||5,353||803|

 The Total Cost to Fuel a Private Jet

 So then, what is the total cost to fuel a private jet?

 Now that we have all the figures we can easily calculate how much it costs just in fuel to fly by private jet, along with the total cost of fully filling up a private jet with fuel.

 Therefore, the average cost per hour just in fuel is as follows.
 Note that prices are based off the GlobeAir US average price of Jet A fuel.

 |Aircraft Class||Average Fuel Burn Per Hour (GPH)||Fuel Cost Per Hour ($)|